LouisAlbanZiko/c_log/README.md

 ###### With Premake

 Clone the repository to the location of your choice.
-Create a new premake project and include the file `c_log/premake5.lua` inside your own premake file.
+Create a new premake workspace and include the file `c_log/premake5.lua` inside your own premake file.
+Then link your project to the c_log project using this line `links "c_log"`.
 For a full setup of premake go to the premake [github page](https://github.com/premake/premake-core).

 ###### Without Premake